youthforclimatefr/Toolpic/README.md

 * `description`: Graphically description text
 * `key`: Related property name within the rendering instance's data controller
 * `default`: Default value for the rendering instance's data controller
+* `required`: Array that describes in which documents this property field will be used.
+Normally, **do not use** this property, because you should not exclude properties normally.
 * `properties`: Object containing properties that are specific for this `type` of component

 **The** `type` **property has to be a valid class name of a component class exported to** `Components` **of the module namespace object!**